Skip to main content

 SOFC systems – the new solution for data center energy needs

 The SOFC fuel cell systems we have developed provide an innovative means of supplying energy reliably and independent of an external grid.
-They produce electricity from gaseous fuels in an eco-friendly way, directly where they are in use, offering cost benefits.
-The development goal is to run them on green hydrogen in the future, thus making them climate-neutral.
+They produce electricity from gaseous fuels in an low-emission way, directly where they are in use, offering cost benefits.
+The development goal is to run them on green hydrogen, produced with electricity from renewable energies, in the future, thus making them efficient.

 Two Bosch employees in front of an SOFC fuel cell system